DigiBP/Team-Badener-Fantoche/README.md

 ### Topic: Clinical Laboratories

 ### Abstract:
 This project will focus on the automation and service optimisation of the clinical laboratory.
-Receiving samples from a doctor and providing the results in an accessible form will be the primary service of our model.
-We will also integrate supporting processes such as invoicing and sample handling.
+Receiving patient samples from a doctor and providing the results in an accessible form will be the primary service of our model.
+We will also integrate supporting processes such as invoicing, testing and sample handling.